Reporting and offender management (accessible)

 Unaccompanied minor | Any | No reporting until eighteenth birthday, unless unaccompanied asylum – seeking children, then they report between seventeenth and eighteenth birthdays |

-Elderly / vulnerable / medical reasons preventing face- to-face reporting | Any | Generally, solely digital reporting unless FNO / high harm |
+Elderly / vulnerable / medical reasons preventing face-to-face reporting | Any | Generally, solely digital reporting unless FNO / high harm |

 Telephone reporting

-Telephone reporting is a new condition of Immigration Bail as an alternative to some applicants regularly attending to a reporting centre in-person.
+Telephone reporting is a condition of Immigration Bail as an alternative to some applicants regularly attending to a reporting centre in-person.
 Telephone reporting will be blended with less frequent face to face appointments.

-The frequency of telephone reporting events will be set by Reporting and Offender Management Teams based on the facts of the case and the circumstances of the individual, in conjunction with relevant casework teams where necessary.
-It is accepted telephone reporting events may take place at a greater frequency than previously allocated face to face reporting events, however, it is likely that telephone reporting events will be less burdensome on the individual.
+The frequency of telephone reporting events will be set by Reporting and Offender Management Teams based on the facts of the case and the circumstances of the person, in conjunction with relevant casework teams where necessary.
+It is accepted telephone reporting events may take place at a greater frequency than previously allocated face to face reporting events, however, it is likely that telephone reporting events will be less burdensome on the person.

 Digital reporting

 Digital reporting is the minimum requirement of immigration bail contact which can be applied to anyone for whom we hold the appropriate contact details.
-It is not a replacement for other forms of bail conditions and can be used on its own, or in addition to other forms of immigration bail conditions such as face to face reporting or electronic monitoring.
+It is not a replacement for other forms of bail conditions and can be used on its own, or in addition to other forms of immigration bail conditions such as face-to-face reporting or electronic monitoring.

 Managing a reporting person

-This page tells you how reporting and offender management (ROM) teams manage new and existing reporting persons, how the role of local caseworkers and their liaison with ROM teams progresses immigration cases, and the role played by ROM teams in the logging of identity, changes of address, and instances of failure to report.
+This page tells you how reporting and offender management (ROM) teams manage new and existing persons, how the role of local caseworkers and their liaison with ROM teams progresses immigration cases, and the role played by ROM teams in the logging of identity, changes of address, and instances of failure to report.

 In the interest of increasing the efficiency and progression of each event, ROM leads have the authority to manage the transactions the reporting centre conducts.